DocsUser Guide

 Browse or connect

-The Catalog is available immediately — search across 60,000+ instance types from AWS, Azure, and GCP without any setup.
-If you want real spend data from your own cloud accounts (trends, anomalies, rightsizing), go to Cloud accounts and follow the connection guide for your provider.
+The Catalog is available immediately: search normalized AWS, Azure, GCP, OCI, Linode, and Vultr pricing without connecting cloud credentials.
+If you want spend data from your own cloud accounts for budgets, forecasts, allocation, and reporting, go to Cloud accounts and follow the connection guide for your provider.

 3